 Best overall rewards

 If you’re looking for a credit card with flexible redemption options, the American Express Cobalt Card could be right for you.
-This credit card lets you earn 5 points per dollar spent on restaurants, groceries, delivery, and bars and 2 points per dollar spent on travel and gas.
+This credit card lets you earn 5 points per dollar spent on restaurants, groceries, delivery and bars, 2 points per dollar spent on travel and gas, and 3x the points on eligible streaming subscriptions in Canada.
 All other purchases earn 1 point per dollar spent.

 Redeeming points is what makes the American Express Cobalt credit card unique.
 You can redeem points for flights or travel, or you can use your points to pay for virtually any purchase directly from the mobile app.
 You can add supplementary cards for no additional cost, so you and your spouse can both use this credit card to rack up even more points.